Atlanta Pride: Background

 Since 2010, the event has had an annual economic impact of over $25 million for the city.

 In 2016, Pride.com named Atlanta Pride one of the eight best LGBT pride events in the nation.

 Held in October to coincide with "National Coming Out Day," the Atlanta Pride festival is preceded by a variety of events that begin in June to celebrate the Stonewall riots.
 Each year, the Atlanta Pride Committee names Grand Marshals, including Stacey Abrams and Feroza Syed in 2019.
-Atlanta's Out on Film gay film festival offers a weeklong selection of LGBT films by, for, and about the LGBT community.
+Atlanta's Out on Film gay film festival offers a weeklong selection of LGBTQ films by, for, and about the LGBT community.
 Out on Film runs in conjunction with Atlanta Pride.

 Location

 Until 2008, it was held in June in Piedmont Park in Midtown Atlanta.
 In 2008, large events were banned from Piedmont Park due to drought conditions, so Pride was moved to the Atlanta Civic Center and delayed until October.
 In 2009, it returned to Piedmont Park, but kept the October date due to more favorable autumn weather and the difficulty to perform adequate fundraising in only nine months.

-Atlanta is widely noted as the LGBT capital of the South due to its progressive reputation, highly visible and diverse LGBT community, and vibrant LGBT culture.
+Atlanta has been widely recognized as the LGBT capital of the South.
 In 2010, The Advocate named Atlanta the "gayest city in America."
 In 2019, Realtor.com ranked Atlanta the second best city in America for LGBTQ residents.